python-poetry/poetry/docs/_index.md

 ```

 {{% warning %}}
-Poetry versions installed using the now deprecated `get-poetry.py` installer will not be able to use this
+Poetry versions installed using the deprecated `get-poetry.py` installer will not be able to use this
 command to update to 1.2 releases or later.
-Migrate to using the `install-poetry.py` installer or `pipx`.
+Migrate to using `https://install.python-poetry.org` or `pipx`.
 {{% /warning %}}
 {{< /step >}}